jsonkao/react-scrollama/README.md

 ## Features roadmap

-* viewportAbove and viewportBelow intersection observers
+* Preserving order
-* preserving order
+* `viewportAbove` and `viewportBelow` intersection observers

 ## Contributing

-You're welcome to contribute to React Scrollama.
+You're very welcome to contribute to React Scrollama.
 To setup the project:
 1. Fork and clone the repository.
-2. `npm install` in the library and the `example/`.
+2. `npm install` both in the library and the `example/`.
-3. `npm start` in the library and the `example/`.
+3. `npm start` both in the library and the `example/`.

-The docs page will then be served on http://localhost:3000/ in watch mode, meaning you don't have refresh the page to see your changes.
+The docs page will then be served on http://localhost:3000.

-To push the example up to `gh-pages`, run `npm run predeploy` and `npm run deploy`.
+To push the example build up to `gh-pages`, run `npm run predeploy` and `npm run deploy`.

 ## License